-Posts in the blog support my photo collection, whilst the image collections themselves serve as archive of my complete activities
+Posts in the blog support "My Edinburgh photo collection", whilst the image collection itself serves as archive of my complete activities

 A varied insight into suburban escapades mixed with new and old town ventures.
 From these blog posts and galleries you’ll find a hand-picked selection that I’d like to share for you to view.
 My links feature an ever growing library of content; exploits will be updated where and when possible.